Pixabay via Pexels

 Research consistently shows that perceived fairness in compensation drives retention more than absolute pay levels.
 A study published in the Journal of Personal Selling & Sales Management found that reps who perceived their compensation as fair were significantly more likely to remain with their employer, even when offered higher pay elsewhere.
 Clawback policies that feel arbitrary or punitive undermine that perception, regardless of how competitive the OTE is.

 The broader point is that clawbacks don't exist in isolation.
 They're one element of a commission plan that reps evaluate as a whole.
 A generous OTE with aggressive clawbacks may produce worse retention outcomes than a moderate OTE with fair clawback terms, because reps value predictability and trust alongside raw earning potential.
+For more on designing complete commission plans that balance incentives and fairness, see our full guide.

 A Practical Clawback Framework